AI driving liquid cooling renaissance in modern data centres

 Or more recently, people argued that Porsche should never water cool the engine in a 911 and were outraged when it happened in 1998.

 This outrage has since subsided and there is now talk about a hybrid electric 911.
-As in cars, technology in the data centre continues to advance and will continue indefinitely.
+As in cars, technology in the data center continues to advance and will continue indefinitely.